 Dealing with swollen hands and feet while pregnant is very common.
-This is usually caused by all of the extra fluid the mother is retaining to nourish the fetus.
+This is usually caused by all of the extra fluid the mother is retaining to nourish the baby.
 Once the baby is born, the hands and feet should begin to return to normal very quickly.

 1. Keep Moving!
 The best way to help the fluid keep moving is if you keep moving.
 Try some safe, appropriate exercises like walking, stretches or yoga to keep your body moving.
 If you are sitting for long periods remember or set a reminder to get up and walk around.